What are the advantages of using an agile methodology?

 This method allows teams to deal with common project pitfalls such as managing costs, scope creep and not respecting deadlines.

-Moreover, there is a testing phase for every task which allows teams to identify and solve issues quickly to avoid any long-term negative consequences.
+Moreover, there is a testing phase for every task, which allows teams to identify and focus on solving issues quickly to avoid any long-term negative consequences.

 The second benefit of using agile is its speed and flexibility thanks to a Scrum framework.

 This practice places change at the heart of its development.
-If there is a deviation from the initial objectives, the approach and processes are immediately adapted to meet the new needs.
+If there is a deviation from the initial objectives, the approach and processes are immediately adapted to meet the new needs and requirements.

 The Scrum method was originally designed for software development teams and their technical projects.
 However, today, it can be used for a wide range of projects, especially in marketing.

-Another advantage of using an agile approach is the transparency of each project thanks to frequent exchanges with clients.
+Another advantage of using an agile approach is the transparency of each project thanks to feedbacks due to frequent exchanges with clients.
 This allows them to feel more involved and ask for changes throughout the project.

 Moreover, the teams that are involved can show their progress to the client along with the obstacles that they have encountered.

-This establishes a relationship of trust and collaboration between the team and the client and can lead to improved customer satisfaction.
+This establishes a relationship of trust and collaboration between the team and the client, and can lead to improved customer satisfaction and higher business value.

 A key part of using an agile method is the involvement of stakeholders when completing projects.

-By collaborating with different stakeholders during each phase of the project, you will build on the trust and confidence of each team member and forge stronger relationships within your teams.
+By collaborating with different stakeholders during each phase of the project, you will build a dynamic system based on the trust and confidence of each team member and forge greater and stronger relationships within your teams.

 An agile method can also be used to improve cost control.
 After each stage, the team reviews the budget when making future decisions.
 Then, they decide if they will continue, suspend or cancel tasks or even the project itself.